 \subsection{Related Works}

-Recently, a large number of works have explored ISAC and/or IPAC systems has attracted significant attention recently.
+Indeed, the domain of ISAC and/or IPAC systems has attracted significant attention recently.
 A multitude of studies have delved into this area, exploring the synergies and possibilities it offers.
-For instance, Liu {\emph{et al.}} \cite{Liu2022JSAC} and Zhang {\emph{et al.}} \cite{Zhang2022COMST} provided a survey about opportunities and challenges of the integrated system.
+For instance, Liu {\emph{et al.}} \cite{Liu2022JSAC} and Zhang {\emph{et al.}} \cite{Zhang2022COMST} conducted surveys, providing valuable insights into the opportunities and challenges presented by these integrated systems.
 The ISAC/IPAC allows for the concurrent utilization of resources, such as frequency bands and hardware components, for both positioning and communication signals.
-This approach addresses the spectrum scarcity problem and reduces the cost \cite{Liu2022COMST}.
-To this end, Ayyar {\emph{et al.}} \cite{Ayyar2019RADAR} proposed a communication-centred spectrum coexistence scheme to design a communication-radar system.
+This approach addresses the spectrum scarcity issue and contributes to cost reduction \cite{Liu2022COMST}.
+Ayyar {\emph{et al.}} \cite{Ayyar2019RADAR} proposed a communication-centric spectrum coexistence scheme to design a communication-radar system.
 This innovative approach enhances the system's versatility by harmonizing communication and radar functionalities.
-Kumari {\emph{et al.}} \cite{Kumari2021JSTSP} designed a joint signal waveform for adaptive radar communication to improve the efficiency of the system.
-Liu {\emph{et al.}} \cite{Liu2020ACCESS} investigated a spectrum sharing problem of radar transmitters.
-These works reveal the possibilities and advantages of integrated designs in the context of communication, sensing, and positioning.
+Kumari {\emph{et al.}} \cite{Kumari2021JSTSP} developed a joint signal waveform strategy for adaptive radar communication, thereby optimizing system efficiency.
+Additionally, Liu {\emph{et al.}} \cite{Liu2020ACCESS} delved into the spectrum sharing quandary in radar transmitter design.
+These efforts collectively highlight the potential and advantages of integrated designs in the context of communication, sensing, and positioning.

-With the development of intelligent transport, intelligent travel, and unmanned aerial vehicles (UAVs), more attention is being focused on the IPAC system with the millimeter wave, accompanied by a large number of millimeter wave base stations (BSs).
+The rise of intelligent transportation, smart travel, and unmanned aerial vehicles (UAVs) has significantly heightened interest in IPAC systems utilizing millimeter wave technology.
+This interest is complemented by the growing deployment of millimeter wave base stations (BSs).
 Notably, the IPAC framework in conjunction with millimeter waves has spurred several notable studies and developments in recent times.
-Han {\emph{et al.}} \cite{Han2022JCC} proposed a data-aided positioning system and studied the trade-offs of the integrated millimeter wave system.
+Han {\emph{et al.}} \cite{Han2022JCC} introduced a data-aided positioning system, thoroughly exploring the trade-offs of the integrated millimeter wave system.
 The work offers valuable insights into the trade-offs inherent in these systems.
-In \cite{Sun2022LWC}, the authors proposed a robust beamforming scheme for an IPAC millimeter wave system by considering the impact of the positioning error.
-Kwon {\emph{et al.}} \cite{Kwon2021JSTSP} jointly designed beamforming and power allocation scheme to satisfy both the communication and positioning performance of an IPAC system.
-In \cite{Sun2023TCOMM}, the authors formulated the IPAC model with the Ziv-Zakai bound (ZZB), and analyzed the trade-offs between communication and positioning.
+In \cite{Sun2022LWC}, the authors proposed a robust beamforming scheme for IPAC millimeter wave systems, while considering the impact of positioning errors.
+Kwon {\emph{et al.}} \cite{Kwon2021JSTSP} embarked on the joint design of beamforming and power allocation techniques, aimed at optimizing both communication and positioning aspects in IPAC setups.
+Further, in \cite{Sun2023TCOMM}, the authors formulated an IPAC model incorporating the Ziv-Zakai bound (ZZB) and undertook a comprehensive analysis of the trade-offs between communication and positioning facets.